 Rock the Salish Sea tours to cities nested around the precious inland ocean.

 The Voices Of Nature School Music Program draws on a library of eco-songs created by ART since 1989–songs about oceans, rivers, forests, bears, salmon, climate change, endangered species, recycling and related social issues.
-They are not kids’ song per se, but youth invariably embrace the music and sing it with all their hearts!
+Kids invariably love the songs and sing them with all their hearts!

-The educational foundation is highly developed and effective.
-Teachers are given ART’s award-winning Educators’ Handbooks; they provide activities in many subjects that are linked to the song lyrics and fulfill Prescribed Learning Outcomes.
-Some handbooks and CDs are available in English and French, Provincially Recommended by the BC Ministry of Education.
+ART has developed award-winning, music-based Educators’ Handbooks that provide activities in many subjects that are linked to the song lyrics and fulfill Prescribed Learning Outcomes.
+Some handbooks and CDs are available in English and French.

 A brief introduction into the world of Voices of Nature.